-7.5.13.10 PLC Timestamp Reference Point62
+7.5.13.10 PLC Timestamp Reference Point76

-The PLC subcarriers following the preamble may contain a timestamp.
+The PLC subcarriers following the preamble contain a timestamp.
+The timestamp is further described in [DOCSIS MULPIv3.1].

 The CMTS MUST define this timestamp with reference to the first OFDM symbol following the preamble if such a timestamp exists.
 This OFDM symbol is indicated by an arrow in Figure 7-66.